T-ara: Artistry

+Influences

+The group has cited several artists that influenced them throughout the years.
+Particularity, giving th group's continus evolution of concepts, different artists are chosen as inspiration for each comeback.
+During their early years of promotion the group chose Lee Hyori as their role model.
+In 2011, T-ara cited TVXQ as their role models for their comeback with Cry Cry, as it incorporated intense choreography and mouvements.

+Park Ji-yeon has chosen veteran actress Moon Geun-young, as her acting role model for her cold, cool, and creepy acting, and later chose Kahi as her musical inspiration upon her solo debut in 2014.
+Main vocalist, Park So-yeon has named Lyn as her role model for her unique singing style.
+The group's leader selected Uhm Jung-Hwa as her acting idol.
+In 2014, Hyomin named Lee Hyori as her inspiration praising her confidence on stage and her versatility with each release.
+Hahm Eun-jung named Ha Ji-won, Jeon Do-yeon, and Lee Mi-sook as her role models.

 Musicality

 T-ara's music is marked by hook-heavy dance-pop music that blend upbeat tempos with catchy choruses, which became their trademark during their early years.
 The group's first album Absolute First Album showcases a diverse musical style that helped define their early identity in the K-pop industry.
 It combines electronic, synth-pop, and dance music with elements of pop rap, contemporary R&B, and ballads.
 Tracks like "Bo Peep Bo Peep" and "TTL (Time to Love)" emphasize energetic beats and catchy hooks, aligning with the electronic and synth-pop trends of late 2000s K-pop.
-Meanwhile, songs such as "Like the First Time" explore softer, ballad-like melodies, adding depth to the album's overall sound.
+Meanwhile, songs such as "Like the First Time" explore softer, ballad-like melodies.
 The album was initially criticized for "lack of identity" but was later praised for its diversity which helped define their early identity in the K-pop industry.
-The album along with its tracks has been included in severall yearly and all-time lists.
-In 2017, Jacques Peterson of SBS PopAsia "still stands as one of the best, if not the best, Korean girl group album of the past five years".
+The album along with its tracks has been included in several yearly and all-time lists.
+In 2017, Jacques Peterson of SBS PopAsia expressed that the album "still stands as one of the best, if not the best, Korean girl group album of the past five years".

-Analyzing T-ara's distinctive approach to musicality, Korean newspaper SISAIN highlighted their bold incorporation of a strong trot feel within the girl group landscape.
-This unique sonic signature, largely unmatched by their peers, demonstrated a strategic understanding of a potentially underserved segment.
-While this choice carved out a specific niche, SISAIN notes that Core Contents Media's CEO Kim Kwang-soo, leveraging his proven success with acts like SG Wannabe, pursued a strategy focused on timeless appeal through familiar retro influences.
-Ultimately, T-ara's embrace of trot elements stands as a testament to their willingness to experiment beyond conventional girl group trends.
+Analyzing T-ara's distinctive approach to musicality, Korean newspaper SisaIN highlighted their bold incorporation of a strong trot feel within the girl group landscape.
+This sonic signature was described as "largely unmatched by their peers", and demonstrated a strategic understanding of a potentially underserved segment.
+While this choice carved out a specific niche, SisaIN notes that Core Contents Media's CEO Kim Kwang-soo, leveraging his proven success with acts like SG Wannabe, pursued a strategy focused on timeless appeal through familiar retro influences.
+Ultimately, T-ara's embrace of trot elements was reported as a testament to their willingness to experiment beyond conventional girl group trends.

+In 2011, The Korea Herald noted Roly Poly's 1980s disco style as a significant departure from the idol trend of overloading electronic sounds to obscure voices.